obihann/cownet/README.md

 * [License](#license)

 ##Download
 Check out out latest [release](https://github.com/obihann/Cownet/releases/tag/v1.1-beta)

 ##Setup
-This is presently only a OSX tool built in Python.
+This is a Python tool that is presently only built for OSX.
 To render the output as seen above we use [figlet](http://www.figlet.org/) and [cowsay](http://en.wikipedia.org/wiki/Cowsay).

 ####Homebrew
 We recommend to install [homebrew](http://brew.sh/) to manage packages such as Python, figlet, and cowsay.
 To install please run the following command: